Allegheny-Computer-Science-102-F2020/cs102-F2020-slides/README.md

 for this repository.
 All release numbers in this repository adhere to the [Semantic Versioning](http://semver.org/) standard.

+## Running Python Programs from the Slides

+The slides contain the source code of segments of Python programs that a student can run in order to learn more about the connection between discrete structures and Python programming.

 ## Problems or Praise

 If you have any problems with compiling the slides, then please create an